philiptaylor/vulkan-sxs/01-device/README.md

 * Continue using instance-specific functions from `vkGetInstanceProcAddr` for all the rest of the Vulkan API.
 * Use device-specific functions returned by `vkGetDeviceProcAddr` instead.

-These are only valid for one `VkDevice`, but they might be a *tiny* bit more efficient since they can skip the code that decides which device to dispatch each call to.
+The device-specific ones are only valid for one `VkDevice`, but they might be a *tiny* bit more efficient since they can skip the code that decides which device to dispatch each call to.

 ### vkCreateInstance